FelixPlastik/AI-and-I/(GAPN) General Adversarial Pizza Network/README.md

 <br><br>
 ### `resume`
-### After the evening, I'd say that we still prefer human pizza before AI pizza. <br> Nevertheless we had some interesting conversations about the future of AI and the fields in which AI might lead to a more efficent automation like in mass industry food production, take aways and delivery.
+### After the evening, I'd say that humans still prefer human pizza over AI pizza. <br> Nevertheless we had interesting conversations about the future of AI and the fields in which AI might lead to a more efficent automation like in mass industry food production, take aways and delivery.
 Here a short recipe:

 ![a](img/4_karton.jpg)